LED and Strobe Lighting for Photography

-One of the most crucial aspects to creating a perfect photograph is good lighting.
+One of the most crucial aspects of creating a perfect photograph is good lighting.
 While there are many lighting options in today’s photography industry, LED lighting is quickly becoming industry standard.
-Efficient energy usage is one of the biggest advantages to this form of lighting.
+Efficient energy usage is one of the biggest advantages of this form of lighting.
 According to Photo & Video Tuts+, 90% of the energy from LEDs is converted into light, while tungsten converts only 10-20% of its energy into light, the rest transformed into heat.
 LEDs are designed to mimic natural light while representing colors the way the sun does and are measured on a scale from 1-100, with 100 being closest to the sun.

 In contrast to tungsten light (another popular light source), LEDs are also known for being safer, more durable, and lightweight.

 To illustrate, I’ve researched a couple of LED lights from different companies.

 Dracast, like most LED lighting companies, offers lights of different color temperatures, Daylight, Tunsten, and Bi-color.
 Their products have some of the highest color rendering index (CRI) in the industry, measuring at 95 or higher out of a scale of 100.